hnguye89/Week14_HW_BC/README.md

     X-XSS-Protection: 1; mode=block

     [page content]
 21. What is the response status code?

+   * 200

 22. What web server is handling this HTTP response?

+   * Apache

 23. Does this response have a user session associated to it?

+   * Yes, the SessionID=5

 24. What kind of content is likely to be in the [page content] response body?

+   * Text code

 25. If your class covered security headers, what security request headers have been included?

+   * XSS protection or Strict Transport Security

 ### Monoliths and Microservices

 26. What are the individual components of microservices called?

+   * Services

 27. What is a service that writes to a database and communicates to other services?

+   * API services

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?

+   * Containers & load balancer

 ### Deploying and Testing a Container Set

 29. What tool can be used to deploy multiple containers at once?

+   * Docker

 30. What kind of file format is required for us to deploy a container set?

+   * .yml files

 ### Databases

 31. Which type of SQL query would we use to see all of the information within a table called customers?

+   * SELECT column_name FROM customers

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

+   * INSERT INTO table_name (column1, etc.) VALUES (value1, etc.);

 33. Why would we never run DELETE FROM <table-name>; by itself?

+   * It deletes the entire table since it does not have the select statement.

 No bonus this time :(